Crime Prevention, Education and Awareness

 Security in the Residence Halls

-● The Director of Residence Life, Hall Directors and student Resident Assistants live in the residence halls or in close proximity to the halls and serve in a duty rotation.
+● The Director of Residence Life, Hall Coordinators and student Resident Assistants live in the residence halls or in close proximity to the halls and serve in a duty rotation.
 All Residence Life staff members undergo thorough training in enforcing residence hall safety and security policies.
 As part of their responsibility for residence hall security, the Residence Life staff participates in workshops associated with the safety and security of the campus conducted by University administrators and Safety officers.

 The Student’s Responsibility

 ●The cooperation and involvement of students themselves in a campus safety program is absolutely necessary.
 Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common sense precautions.
-For example, although the campus is well lit, any student (male or female) may feel more comfortable traveling in pairs or using the Campus Safety‘s Escort Service at night.
+For example, although the campus is well lit, any student may feel more comfortable traveling in pairs or using the Campus Safety‘s Escort Service at night.
 Residence hall room doors should be kept locked when the room is unoccupied.
 Valuable items, such as laptops, cell phones and televisions should be marked with engraving instruments provided by the Department of Campus Safety at no charge.
 Campus Safety has three engraving instruments.
 Bicycles should be secured in the bicycle rack with a sturdy lock.
 Students with cars should keep their vehicles locked at all times.
 Valuables should be locked in the trunk.
 Students should report any suspicious-looking individuals and any unusual incidents to a Campus Safety Officer.